LetMeSpy Android Spyware app permanently shuts down after data breach

-A popular Android Spyware service provider LetMeSpy has formally announced to shut down the company, as it cannot recover from the data breach in June earlier this year.
+A popular Android Spyware service provider LetMeSpy has formally announced the closure of the company, as it cannot recover from the data breach in June earlier this year.

-On June 21, an unknown threat group took over the popular spy app company website and downloaded all the sensitive private information, and simultaneously wipe cleaned the server of LetMeSpy.
-The stolen data include users' email addresses (used for login to the service, phone call logs, the content of SMS messages, and location data regarding users of devices on which the LetMeSpy application is installed, as well as their contacts.
+On June 21, an unknown threat group took over the popular spy app company website and downloaded all the sensitive private information, and simultaneously wiped clean the server of LetMeSpy.
+The stolen data includes users' email addresses (used for login to the service), phone call logs, the content of SMS messages, and location data regarding users of devices on which the LetMeSpy application is installed, as well as their contacts.

 However, the LetMeSpy website and service will close permanently on August 31.

 LetMeSpy has been a popular spyware app on Android platform.
-Though it was panned by user privacy activist, it was still used by many around the world, as it allowed users to track the incoming and outgoing calls and messages on phones of people.
-It was usually used by spouses, who had trust issues with their partners and even parents to track their teenage children.
+Though it was panned by user privacy activists, it was still used by many around the world, as it allowed parents and also employers to track the incoming and outgoing calls and messages on the phones of children/employees.
+Once installed on the user's phone, it was designed to remain hidden and only known to the person who installed it.
+This secrecy feature was often misused by spouses, who had trust issues with their partners and wanted to know who they were regularly communicating with.
+Even parents made use of the app to track their teenage children's online activity and whereabouts after school.

 Get the latest news on new launches, gadget reviews, apps, cybersecurity, and more on personal technology only on DH Tech.